Language: EN

 The ESP8266 has 32 available pins, of which 17 are GPIO, 1 is an ADC, and the rest are essentially related to the power supply and control of the ESP8266.

-On the other hand, here is the pinout scheme of the ESP12E.
+On the other hand, here we have the pinout diagram of the ESP12E.

 esp8266-esp12e-pinout

 As we can see, the ESP12E has 22 pins.
-It maintains the 17 GPIO pins, the ADC pin, but reduces the power supply pins to 2 (Vcc and GND) and the control pins to CHIP_EN (turn on/off the ESP12E) and EXT_RSTB (to reset).
+It retains the 17 GPIO pins, the ADC pin, but reduces the power supply pins to 2 (Vcc and GND) and the control pins to CHIP_EN (to turn the ESP12E on and off) and EXT_RSTB (to reset).

-That is, in the ESP12E, we have most of the “important” pins of the SoC available, while the module is responsible for electrically connecting most of the power supply and control pins.
+That is to say, in the ESP12E we have available most of the “important” pins of the SoC, while the module takes care of electrically connecting most of the power and control pins.
 This is one of the reasons for the success and high implementation of the ESP12E, as it offers us all the functions of the ESP8266.
-Other modules, for example, like the ESP01 or even the ESP12S, which do without some GPIO to have a smaller number of pins or a smaller size.
+Other modules, such as the ESP01 or even the ESP12S, forego some GPIO to have a smaller number of pins or a smaller size.

-In the next post of the series on ESP8266 and ESP32, we will go into detail on the hardware of the ESP8266 and see the main differences with the usual Arduino models that integrate the ESP8266 and we will start their programming.
+In the next entry of the series on ESP8266 and ESP32, we will go into detail about the hardware of the ESP8266 and see the main differences with the usual Arduino models that integrate the ESP8266, and we will start its programming.